 Rather than squeezing the sebaceous filaments, you can control the oiliness of your skin.
 Regular cleansing and exfoliating can control the amount of oil secretion and keep your pores clear and healthy.
 While skin care products will not completely eliminate the visible filaments, you can help minimize their appearance.

 You can opt for gentle products that prevent dehydration and irritation.
-When choosing skin care products, always ensure they suit your skin type.
+When choosing skin care and beauty products, always ensure they suit your skin type.

 Skin care ingredients that fight acne may help you minimize the appearance of sebaceous filaments:

 Salicylic acid is an essential ingredient in many facial cleansers and acne creams.
-A concentration of 0.5-2% salicylic acid reduces the amount of oil on your skin and minimizes the size of sebaceous filaments on your face.
-According to skin experts, peels with salicylic acid are more effective as they have a higher concentration than over-the-counter products (2).
+A concentration of 0.5-2% salicylic acid reduces the amount of oil on your skin and minimizes the size of sebaceous filaments on your face through exfoliation.
+According to dermatology experts, peels with salicylic acid are more effective as they have a higher concentration than over-the-counter products (2).